 The explained part of the wage differential indibiographies of two per cent of all employees subject to cates differences in the configuration, that is, in the characteristics of employees and/or establishments.
 This can reflect differences in gender, nationality, education, in actual employment experience, in tenure, in one's position with regard to one's profession, or in the number of different employers one has had in the course The data set used does not contain any quantitative of one's career.
 At the establishment level, there may be differences in relation to the industry the establishment belongs to, the size of the establishment, and its location.
 The effects of these differing characteristics on wages can be subtracted out.
 On account of the lack of available data, the regional price level is not explicitly channelled into the analysis.
+However it is partly taken into account indirectly by including regional types in the ing opportunities.
+This applies particularly to the regions Bremen/Oldenburg, Hannover-Braunschweig-Göttingen-Wolfsburg, Rhine-Ruhr, Rhine-Neckar und Nuremberg.
+Employees in the Metropolitan Regions of Berlin/Brandenburg and Central Germany continue to earn considerably less than the nationwide average for employees.
+Thus the west-east gradient, which is still strongly pronounced, also manifests itself at the level of the Metropolitan Regions.

-However it is partly taken into account indirectly by including regional types in the calculations.
-The remaining, unexplained part of the wage well as for the remaining parts of Germany according to measurable differences in the characteristics of persons, establishments and regional types in comparison to Germany as whole.
-In addition the unexplained part measures the difference in the remuneration of persons with the same observable characteristics employed in different Metropolitan Regions (Metropolitan Region versus in per cent Figure 3
+The remaining, unexplained part of the wage establishments and regional types in comparison to Germany as whole.
+In addition the unexplained part measures the difference in the remuneration of persons with the same observable characteristics employed in different Metropolitan Regions (Metropolitan Region versus